By Susan Maphis, AccountingEdu contributing writer

 The New York State Board of Public Accountancy grants CPA licensure to qualified applicants who have earned bachelor’s degrees from programs consisting of 150 semester hours of college credit, passed the Uniform CPA Exam, and who have gone on to gain a year of experience in the field.
 CPAs specializing in management accounting, auditing, and attestation thrive in New York City, as all of the “Big Four” CPA firms have offices here to serve the banking and financial service industries.
 In fact, three of the Big Four (Deloitte, PricewaterhouseCoopers, and Ernst & Young) have their U.S. headquarters here.

-Apparel companies in New York are major employers of capital accounting specialists and management accountants.
-These companies are responsible for total capital expenditures of over $39 million annually, ranking New York as second in the nation in the garment and fashion industry.
+As the epicenter of fashion and the home of New York Fashion Week, apparel companies in New York are major employers of capital accounting specialists and management accountants.
+A study by Fordham University business students revealed that in 2011, Fashion Week alone pumped in almost $21 million to the New York economy.
 Companies headquartered in New York include the Polo/Ralph Lauren Corporation and women’s apparel manufacturer, New York & Company; both located in New York City, as well as AllU Activewear, Inc. in Albany.
 Demand for accountants is actually particularly high in the Capital Region of Albany and nearby Hudson Valley, which includes Westchester.

-Outside of the big city, New York State has swaths of farmland and a significant dairy industry, ranking third in the nation in milk production according to the U.S. Census Bureau’s 2004 Annual Survey of Manufactures.
+Outside of the big city, New York State has swaths of farmland and a significant dairy industry, ranking third in the nation in milk production according to the USDA’s National Agricultural Statistics.
 Big industry is big business, and companies like Crowley Foods in Binghamton and Upstate Niagara Cooperative, Inc. in Buffalo retain management accountants, controllers, budget analysts, cost and capital accountants, as well as environmental auditors who work to mitigate the impacts of their large scale farming operations.

-The Bureau of Labor Statistics (BLS) of the U.S. Department of Labor lists New York as the top paying state in the country for accountants.
-According to BLS figures, in May 2010 there were 91,630 accountants and auditors in the state making an average annual salary of $85,230.
-This is $16,270 higher than the national average for accountants.
+The Bureau of Labor Statistics (BLS) of the U.S. Department of Labor lists New York as second-highest paying state in the country for accountants in 2014.
+According to BLS figures, in May 2014 there were 97,620 accountants and auditors in the state making an average annual salary of $89,850, which is much higher than the national average salary for accountants.

 The American Community Survey, recently released by the U.S. Census Bureau, revealed that some counties in New York have the highest property tax rates of any in the nation.
 Data from 2009 shows that Nassau County property owners pay an average of $8,206 in property taxes, while Westchester property owners pay $8,160, and in Rockland the average is $7,676 per year.
 This is compared to the national average of $1,917 per year.
 Tax advisors and other tax specialists have become particularly adept at working to mitigate the impact this has on the cost of living and the cost of doing business in the state.